-Issue Action Status (Verification by Fairphone) Recruitment fee Interviewees reported that some of the subcontractors that supply to Hi-P's contracted agencies charged fees.
-Some interviewees reported that they were charged as little as RMB 10 to RMB 15 for the paper work, while others paid as much as RMB 120.
-Interviewees reported that the identification cards of some of the workers were held by the labor broker until the RMB 120 recruitment fee was paid.
-Factory must notify contracted agencies to force their contractor to stop this practice.
-Factory must create a system to monitor this situation.
-Last follow up on 26 February 2015 - The factory requested labor agencies to sign an agreement with their contracted agencies and labor brokers to guarantee that identification cards will not be withheld.
-The agreement includes prohibiting the contracted agencies to charge fees and to avoid working with labor brokers that charge non-transparent or an unreasonable amount of fees.
-The factory will monitor this situation via interviewing newly hired workers and asking about their experiences from the beginning to the end of the hiring process.
-Freedom of association Some agency workers are not informed about their right to join the labor union Factory needs to inform all current agency workers about this right; factory needs to ask agency to pass along this information and monitor the condition Last follow up on 26 February 2015 - The factory notified contracted agencies to provide this information to agency workers.
+TAOS entry assessment October 2014 Action plan Status update February-April 2015 (verification by Fairphone) TAOS unannounced assessment April 2015 Status update April 2016 (verification by Fairphone) Freedom of association Some agency workers are not informed about their right to join the labor union Factory needs to inform all current agency workers about this right; factory needs to ask agency to pass along this information and monitor the condition Last follow up on 26 February 2015 - The factory notified contracted agencies to provide this information to agency workers.
 The factory will notify agency workers on this issue upon hire.
-Discussion with the factory management Wages and benefits Labor agency took too long (over three months) to distribute insurance cards to agency workers.
+Discussion with the factory management Some agency workers reported that they were informed about the option to join the labor union during job orientation.
+However, more than 85% of the agency workers interviewed did not know that there is a union and/ or what a union is.
+Agency workers are informed about the option to join the enterprise labor union during job orientation.
+Information provided by Hi-P; discussion with factory management.
+Wages and benefits Labor agency took too long (over three months) to distribute insurance cards to agency workers.
 Factory needs to monitor agency's progress with issuing insurance cards to agency workers.
 Last follow up on 26 February 2015 - The factory will continue monitoring this issue and has set the target that each employee shall receive his/her insurance card within 2 months after hired by the factory.
-Discussion with the factory management Grievance channels Workers did not receive proper feedback on issues related to wages and benefits Factory should review previous suggestions by workers and the factory's responses, discuss with workers to see if their concerns were taken care of.
+Discussion with the factory management No delays in receiving insurance cards were reported by the workers interviewed.
+Continue monitoring.
+No delays in receiving insurance cards were reported.
+Continue monitoring.
+Information provided by Hi-P; discussion with factory management.
+Grievance channels Workers did not receive proper feedback on issues related to wages and benefits Factory should review previous suggestions by workers and the factory's responses, discuss with workers to see if their concerns were taken care of.
 Last follow up on 26 February 2015 - The factory agreed to improve their communication with workers on the company's wage and benefit policies.
+Discussion with the factory management Workers reported that grievance and communication channels have improved; the management responded to the work-related issues raised by the workers in a timely manner and to some of the queries regarding worker welfare with detailed information.
+Fairphone and Hi-P continue to address this topic by strengthening worker representation and worker- management dialogue.

-Discussion with the factory management Agency workers The percentage of agency workers must be reduced to 10% of the total workforce by March 2016 according to legal requirements in China.
+TAOS entry assessment October 2014 Action plan Status update February-April 2015 (verification by Fairphone) TAOS unannounced assessment April 2015 Status update April 2016 (verification by Fairphone) Agency workers The percentage of agency workers must be reduced to 10% of the total workforce by March 2016 according to legal requirements in China.
 At the time of the assessment, 61% of the workforce were agency workers.
 Factory must have a clear plan to reduce the percentage of agency worker to the required standard by March 2016.
 Last follow up on 26 February 2015 - Factory's agency worker reduction plan sets the following targets: Reduction of agency workers to max 45% of the workforce by June 2015; reduction to max.
 25% by December 2015 and reduction to max.
 10% by February 2016.
 According to the factory, these targets will be pursued by converting current agency workers to direct-hires and increase direct recruiting.
-Agency worker reduction plan; discussion with the factory management
+Agency worker reduction plan; discussion with the factory management 57% of the total workforce were agency workers.
+As of early April 2016, 29.8% of the total workforce were agency workers.
+Continue monitoring progress.
+Data provided by Hi-P.